nielsbasjes/yauaa/src/main/docs/UDF-ApacheBeamSql.md

         );

 ## Limitations / Future
 The `ParseUserAgent` and `ParseUserAgentJson` have a limitation of at most 10 fieldnames because Calcite does not yet support variable arguments for UDFs.
+If you need more than 10 fields you currently need to get `all` fields and then extract the fields you need from there.
 - https://issues.apache.org/jira/browse/CALCITE-2772